 For example, we have a table showing the yearly incomes in column A. Now, we need to determine the monthly earnings in column B by dividing each annual income by 12.
 However, while applying the formula in cell B3, we divide the numerator by 0 instead of 12.
 As a result, we will get an error as depicted below:

-So, we can find errors in excel.
-Now, let us learn how to fix errors in excel.
+Thus, we can find errors in Excel and learn to fix them.

 Table of contents

 List Of Top 10 Errors In Excel

 Here are the top 10 types of errors in Excel which we will typically encounter while working on MS Excel.

 Let us understand each error code we might get while applying different formulas to the above table data.

 We will see the error code #DIV/0 when the formula we use in a cell tries to divide an empty cell or if the value of the cell is 0.

 On the other hand, if we attempt to find the average of empty cells or non-numerical values, then again, we will get the #DIV/0 error.

 - Ensure the cells used and referred to in the formula is correct and contains valid data.